eventespresso/event-espresso-core/docs/C--REST-API/ee4-rest-api-GET-filtering-results.md

 ### Specifying Unary operators: IS_NULL, IS_NOT_NULL

-You may also provide the unary operator IS_NULL and its opposite IS_NOT_NULL in a simlar fashion.
+You may also provide the unary operator IS_NULL and its opposite IS_NOT_NULL in a similar fashion.
 The value provided will be ignored.

 ```php
 //Gets all events for which there have been absolutely NO registrations (even incomplete ones)